Megaherb: Appearance and occurrence

-They are the best known plants of the New Zealand subantarctic islands and are important components of the biodiversity of the region.
+They are the best known plants of the New Zealand Subantarctic Islands and are important components of the biodiversity of the region.
 Another name is "megaphyllous herbs".

 Taxa

 Common taxa forming megaherbs are Asteraceae, Apiaceae, Araliaceae, Asphodelaceae, Boraginaceae, Brassicaceae, Gentianaceae and Liliaceae; sometimes Poaceae (grasses) are also included.
-In the New Zealand subantarctic islands, four endemic genera make up megaherbs.
-Among these are Anisotome and Bulbinella with colourful flowers and Pleurophyllum and Stilbocarpa with large leaves.
+In the New Zealand Subantarctic Islands, four endemic genera make up megaherbs.
+Among these are Anisotome and Bulbinella with colourful flowers and Azorella and Pleurophyllum with large leaves.
 Additional genera are Gentianella and Pringlea.

-Note megaherb species are the Campbell Island carrot (Anisotome latifolia) and the Ross lily (Bulbinella rossii).
+Noted megaherb species are the Campbell Island carrot (Anisotome latifolia) and the Ross lily (Bulbinella rossii).
 The Chatham Island forget-me-not (Myosotidium hortensia) naturally occurs on the Chatham Islands but has been brought to New Zealand.
 It has large leaves and forms rosettes up to one metre wide.
-The Kerguelen cabbage (Pringlea antiscorbutica) is a megaherb species that occurs on Heard Island where it is a key species in herbfields, Iles Crozet, Iles Kerguelen, Marion Island and Prince Edward Island.
+The Kerguelen cabbage (Pringlea antiscorbutica) is a megaherb species that occurs on Heard Island where it is a key species in herbfields, the Crozet Islands, Kerguelen Islands and the Prince Edward Islands.

 Other species called "megaherbs" include Phormium colensoi on New Zealand.
-The Mountain buttercup (Ranunculus lyallii) is also considered a megaherb and Astelia solani has been referred to as one.
-The species Aciphylla latifolia, Bulbinella rossii, Myosotidium hortensia, Pleurophyllum spp. and Stilbocarpa in the Chatham Islands have been referred to as "macrophyllous forbs".
+The Mountain buttercup (Ranunculus lyallii) is also considered a megaherb and Astelia solandri has been referred to as one.
+The species Anisotome latifolia, Azorella spp., Bulbinella rossii, Myosotidium hortensia and Pleurophyllum spp. in the Chatham Islands have been referred to as "macrophyllous forbs".
 Angelica archangelica in Iceland has been considered an example of a Northern Hemisphere megaherb, and the tall-forb vegetation of Far Eastern Russia as a close analogue.